floodwheat/residential-schools-canada/README.md

 ## Malnourishment

-* "These experiments included some children, who were known to be malnourished, receiving no changes to their diets in order to act as controls in the experiments." \[[1](#1)\]
+* "In 1947, Pett began testing different nutritional interventions on close to 1,000 children in six residential schools across the country.
+These experiments used the baseline of malnutrition and hunger experienced by Indigenous children in the schools as a way to test "a whole bunch of both interventions and non-interventions," explained Mosby.
+These experiments included some children, who were known to be malnourished, receiving no changes to their diets in order to act as controls in the experiments." \[[1](#1)\]
-* "Pett and his colleagues introduced an experimental flour mixture which included substances like bone meal.
-Pett and the researchers found increased incidences of anemia among the students who were fed the experimental flour." \[[1](#1)\]

 Links: